yercizenler/maxar-oam/README.md

 # Scene Download

 - Install dependencies
-- Provide a scene id (catid) to the script to download
+- Provide credentials and a scene id (catid) to the script to download
 - The script will create a folder and download the tiles in it

 # Merge